Priorities and a Life Filled with Meaning

 I would like to end with a quote from one of my favorite writers, Francis Fernandez and his wonderful series of books, In Conversation With God, “We have to show everyone that Christ is still alive by living heroically the events of our daily lives.
 The apostolic vocation which we all received at Baptism means giving witness in word and deed to the life and teaching of Christ.
 People said of the early Christians, See how they love one another!
 The pagans were really edified by this behavior and those who conducted themselves in this way had favor with all the people, as the Acts of the Apostles tell us.

 Normally Our Lord asks us to give a Christian witness through our ordinary lives, engaged in the same ways of earning a living, tackling the same concerns as other folk.
 We have to act in such a way that others will be able to say, when they meet us: ‘This man is a Christian, because he does not hate, because he is ready to understand, because he is not a fanatic, because he is willing to make sacrifices, because he shows that he is a man of peace, because he knows how to love.’

 We make our Lord known through the example of our life, looking for occasions to speak out, not missing a single opportunity.
 Our task consists to a large extent in making the way to Christ cheerful and attractive.
 If we behave like that, many will be encouraged to follow it and to bring the joy and peace of the Lord to other men and women.”

-I don’t pretend to have all the answers.
-But, I sincerely hope that somewhere in the thoughts and ideas I have shared here, you will find comfort, encouragement and possibly the inspiration to make a new priority list this Advent and commit to a Christ-centered life filled with meaning.
+Friends, I don’t pretend to have all the answers.
+But, I sincerely hope that somewhere in the thoughts and ideas I have shared today, you will find comfort, encouragement and possibly inspiration to make a new priority list and commit to a Christ-centered life filled with meaning.

 - www.childtrends.org: http://www.childtrends.org/